Hidden Pain – people with learning disabilities who self-injure

 Research reports, resources and a DVD – for more information see the Hidden Pain page:

-If you would like to order any of the priced publications below, please print off the order form (pdf)
+If you would like to order any of the priced publications below please use this order form (pdf.)

 For those who self-injure, professionals and anyone else who wants to understand self-injury.
 This booklet explains what self-injury is and why someone might feel driven to hurt her own body.
 There are ideas for help and lists of resources and further reading.
 Explanations are illustrated with quotes from women with personal experience of self-injury.